 Q.) Can a foreign student with an (F-1) visa apply?

 No, only U.S. citizens and permanent residents are eligible to apply.

 Q.) Do I have to be a political science/social science major?

-The internship is not limited to students pursuing majors in social sciences.
-The backgrounds of past participants have ranged from medical school to art and social work.
+The internship is not limited to students pursuing majors in social sciences; in fact, we welcome students in all fields to apply.
+The backgrounds of past participants have ranged from healthcare and business to art and social work.

 Q.) Do you provide housing or help finding housing?

 We do not provide housing, but we do provide information and guidance about housing in DC to scholars.

 The hours for each internship placement vary by office but typically begin around 8:30-9:00AM and end around 5:00-6:00PM each weekday.
 Additionally, scholars attend mandatory weekday evening programs two to four times a week over the course of the internship.
 Some events may occur on the weekend.
 There are also formal and informal social events throughout the summer.